jaytuduri/promptdb/CONTRIBUTING.md

 If you have any questions about contributing, please open an issue in the repository, and we'll be happy to help!

-Thank you for your contributions to making AI prompts and instructions more accessible and effective!
+Thank you for your contributions to making PromptDB more accessible and effective!